sassoftware/sasoptpy/doc/web-api.rst

 You can perform actions on the server using a `POST` request to the root domain.
 In order to separate each user's work, an authentication token is required to identify the workspace you are working at.
 The action you are requesting can only be performed at the workspace level.
-Server-wide actions will be added in next releases.

 .. http:post:: /